 The English poet, Shelley, once posed the question, "Love, why choosest thou the frailest for your attention?"
 Our tenderness and affection seem to fixate on short-lived perishable things: flowers; rabbits (little bunnies); birds; butterflies.

 Our children, for example, receive their special quality from their vulnerability.
-If they were made out of tungsten or industrial diamonds, they wouldn't be as precious to us.
+If they were made out of tungsten or industrial diamonds, they would not be as precious to us.
 To a mortal human being, life itself becomes more precious to us when we see how easily it can be snuffed out.
 God Almighty planned it that way.

 This perfection did not develop from the inside out and did not involve a struggle against his own nature.
 Perhaps the biggest difference between a created archangel and a regenerated son of God is that the archangel does not comprehend the reality of eternal oblivion and the enormous consequences of sin.
-The angelic being does not have to struggle against these intense downward pulls in order to affirm that he wants with every fiber of his being to keep and fulfill God's Holy Law.
+The angelic being does not have to struggle against these intense downward pulls in order to affirm that he wants with every fiber of his being to keep and fulfill God's holy law.
 With angelic beings, it is not so much a matter of volition or choice as wired in instinct.
 God desires his sons and daughters to want, of their own volition, to choose God's way of life.

 As Richard so succinctly stated it on the Day of Atonement, "We have battled all our lives against Satan's downward pulls.
 Consequently, the reward will be greater."

 Edgar Allen Poe once wrote a poem in which an artist or poet addresses Israfel, a created archangel in the Koran, having dazzling powers of musical and artistic expression.
-I suspect this reference could have been made about Lucifer.
+I suspect this reference could have been made about Helel.

 Following Richard's sermon on the Day of Atonement, Rex Ulmer gave a closing prayer in which he thanked God for His plan for our lives and for God's plan for Satan, adding that we are thankful that we have this adversary to push against as some kind of a gigantic weight to build our spiritual muscle.